Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

-Chrysanthemums are known as “kiku” in Japan and are immensely popular.
+Chrysanthemums are known as “kiku” in Japan and are immensely popular today.
 They are used in coinage, on passports, and printed on fabrics.
 There is even an award called the Supreme Order of the Chrysanthemum.
 It is the highest honor in the country.
 Only Japanese citizens are eligible for this prestigious award.
 In everyday life the flower colors have specific meanings.
 Red chrysanthemums have romantic connotations similar to red roses in American culture.
 White chrysanthemums are used in funerals and on grave sites.
 White is the color of mourning in Japan, rather than black as it is in the US.

 Japanese culture has a flower for each month of the year.
 The chrysanthemum is the flower for the month of September.
 Japan’s National Chrysanthemum Day (“Kiku no Sekku”) is also called the Festival of Happiness.
 It is celebrated on September 9, which is the ninth day of the ninth month.
 In numerology, the number 9 is considered auspicious.
 The holiday was established in 910 AD when the first chrysanthemum show was held.
 It was sponsored by the imperial family.

 Additionally, there are many local fall festivals celebrated around the country that are centered on chrysanthemums.
 They include old traditions like decorating dolls with the flowers.

-Today, long before the fall, gardeners are busy pruning and training the plants into specific shapes, some similar to bonsai trees.
+Long before the autumn season with its kiku festivals, gardeners are meticulously pruning and training chrysanthemum plants into specific shapes, some similar to bonsai trees.
 Branches are carefully wired to grow in desired directions.
 Buds are pinched to encourage multiple flowers to create breathtaking displays.
-The entire process can takes 11 months.
-Then, when the celebrations are over, the plants are cut down and the process is begun again for next year.
+The entire process can take 11 months.
+Then, when the celebrations are over, the plants are cut down and the process is begun again with new plants for next year's festivals.

 Questions & Answers